 We also came to a tiny pier where some fishing boats were docked.
-With a complete lack of tourists around, the only indication that boat trips still depart from this place was a swing sign.
-I think the place still has tourism potential though, with plenty of scuba divers coming to Gozo to explore the remnants of the Azure Window.
+There were absolutely no tourists around and the only indication that boat trips still depart from that place was a swing sign.
+I think it still has tourism potential though, with plenty of scuba divers coming to Gozo to explore the remnants of the Azure Window.

 The Basilica of Ta’ Pinu

-The second point on our list was the Basilica of Ta’ Pinu, Malta’s national shrine and main pilgrimage site located in the middle of open countryside between the villages of Gharb and Ghammar.
+The second point on our list was the Basilica of Ta’ Pinu, Malta’s national shrine and main pilgrimage site.
+It’s located in the middle of open countryside between the villages of Gharb and Ghammar.

-The news spread quickly – over the years, numerous miracles have been attributed to Our Lady of the Assumption and people started organising pilgrimages to this small chapel to ask Virgin Mary for various favours.
-The need to build a larger church arose in order to accommodate the ever-growing number of visitors from all over the world.
+The news spread quickly.
+People started attributing numerous miracles to Our Lady of the Assumption and organising pilgrimages.
+Soon, the need to build a larger church arose in order to accommodate the ever-growing number of visitors from all over the world.

 The basilica in its current form was built between 1920 and 1932.
 The inside of the church is decorated with splendid sculptures all carved in Maltese stone.
-Behind the altar, you can find the original chapel along with the painting from which the voice was heard.
+Behind the altar, you can find the original chapel along with the said painting.
 You can say a prayer, fill in a form describing your prayer intentions, and leave it in one of the boxes provided.

-My favourite part of the basilica were the corridors on both sides of the altar that are filled with various ex-votos, including crutches, photographs and newspaper excerpts, left by the people who were allegedly miraculously healed.
+My favourite part of the basilica were the corridors on both sides of the altar.
+They are filled with various ex-votos left by the people who were allegedly miraculously healed.
+These include crutches, photographs, and newspaper excerpts.
 It was a very important and emotional visit for me, as we had a family friend who was battling cancer at the time.
 Sadly, she lost the battle last November.
-I would strongly recommend visiting Ta’ Pinu – seeing this majestic basilica towering over the countryside is truly remarkable, especially at sunset.
+Still, I would strongly recommend visiting Ta’ Pinu.
+Seeing this majestic basilica towering over the countryside is truly remarkable, especially at sunset.

-I wish we had more time on this beautiful island, as one day is nowhere near enough to see all of the landmarks that Gozo has to offer.
+I wish we had more time on this beautiful island.
+One day is nowhere near enough to see all of the landmarks that Gozo has to offer.
 Probably our biggest regret, however, is not making a trip to the paradise island of Comino to see the Blue Lagoon.
 Before we even left, we made a vow that it will be our top priority if we are ever to return to Malta.